Above Ground Pool Lifespan: How Long Do They Last?

 Expected Lifespan by Pool Type

-Most above ground pools will serve you well for typically 7-15 years, though this range varies significantly based on construction quality and maintenance practices.
+That sagging pool wall and faded liner is your above ground pool telling you exactly how much life it has left.
 Steel wall pools with proper care often reach the upper end of this range, while budget models may need replacement closer to the 7-10 year mark.

 The pool structure and liner have different lifespans.
 Steel walls and framework can last 10-20 years or more in good conditions, while vinyl liners typically need replacement every 5-9 years depending on usage and conditions regardless of the pool's overall condition.